-E.13 Site Cranes
+F. 31.
+Site Cranes

-Site crane(s) and hoist(s) may be erected within the boundary of the land being developed subject to compliance with Australian Standards AS 1418, AS 2549 and AS 2550 and all relevant parts to these standards.
+While site work is being carried out, site crane(s) and hoist(s) may be erected within the boundary of the land being developed subject to compliance with Australian Standards AS 1418, AS 2549 and AS 2550 and all relevant parts to these standards.

-Cranes must not swing or hoist over any public place unless the Principal Contractor or Owner-builder have the relevant approval under the Local Government Act 1993, Crown Lands Act 1989 or Roads Act 1993.
+Cranes must not swing or hoist over any public place unless the relevant approvals have been obtained under the Local Government Act 1993, Crown Lands Act 1989 or Roads Act 1993.